-Fresh water is arguably the most important resource required by civilizations, and it drives industry, agriculture, and ecosystem function the world over.
+Freshwater is arguably the most important resource required by civilizations, and it drives industry, agriculture, and ecosystem function the world over.
 Rivers in particular occupy pride of place in providing freshwater resources (despite almost complete dependence on groundwater in certain areas), and humans have settled in river valleys since the dawn of civilization in the Fertile Crescent.
-Approximately two-fifths of total global rainfall eventually winds its way through rivers before reaching the sea [Vörösmarty et al., 2000; Oki and Kanae, 2006], yet despite this vast importance we have a surprisingly poor grasp on how much water is flowing through our rivers globally.
+Approximately two fifths of total global rainfall eventually winds its way through rivers before reaching the sea (Oki &Kanae, 2006; Vörösmarty et al., 2010), yet despite this vast importance we have a surprisingly poor grasp on how much water is flowing through our rivers globally.
 The prime reason for this difficulty is a decline in monitoring infrastructure (i.e., gauging stations).
-These river gauges have been a mainstay of providing flow information to the global community, but are in sharp decline due to expense of maintenance [Vörösmarty et al., 2000; Hannah et al., 2011] or are withheld from the public knowledge for political reasons [Gleason and Hamdan, 2015] (Figure 1).
-This decline of gauge information has broader impacts beyond the loss of publically available measurements of flow: gauges are also a prime driver of hydrologic modelling, where they are used as calibration and tuning data to assure that models represent particular watersheds as accurately as possible.
+These river gauges have been a mainstay of providing flow information to the global community, but are in sharp decline due to expense of maintenance (Hannah et al., 2011; Vörösmarty et al., 2010) or are withheld from the public knowledge for political reasons (Gleason & Hamdan, 2015) (Figure 1).
+This decline of gauge information has broader impacts beyond the loss of publically available measurements of flow: gauges are also a prime driver of hydrologic modeling, where they are used as calibration and tuning data to assure that models represent particular watersheds as accurately as possible.
 In addition, calibrated models provide detailed flow information in spatially distributed reaches, essentially extending point gauge measurements in space.
 We often have historical records from a less-politically sensitive and better-funded era, and yet many of these records are more than a decade old and reflect watersheds that are changed from those we know today.
-This loss of data means that the crucially needed future assessments of water resources that result from wellcalibrated and validated models used in conjunction with future climate scenarios suffer from greater uncertainty.
+This loss of data means that the crucially needed future assessments of water resources that result from well-calibrated and validated models used in conjunction with future climate scenarios suffer from greater uncertainty.